alexistaana/Api-Hack-Capstone/README.md

 Description
 ---
-An app that lets the user search for meetups around his/her.
+An app that lets the user search for meetups within the searched area.
 Additionally showing light food and or drink places around the meetup area.

 Motivation
 ---